Sakshi-10/OpenSourceVault/HashiCorpVault/Static vs Dynamic Secrets.md

 6) Automation-friendly for cloud-native and DevOps environments.

 Choosing between static and dynamic secrets often depends on the specific security requirements, operational needs, and the nature of the systems and services being protected.
 In many cases, a combination of both static and dynamic secrets is used to balance security, usability, and operational efficiency.

+to understand more on Dynamic secrets in Hashicorp Vault -> look at the Dynamic Secrets in AWS file